cyrillef/forge.commandline-curl/README.md

 * https://en.wikipedia.org/wiki/Bash_(Unix_shell)
 * https://en.wikipedia.org/wiki/Python_(programming_language)

 This sample targets Mac OSX and Unix only, it should run on different distribution of Linux but was tested on Ubuntu and Fedora only at this time.
-Windows user, you need to install a unix shell like [cygwin](http://cygwin.com), but the sample requires bash 3.2 minimum to run.
+Windows user, you need to install a Unix shell like [cygwin](http://cygwin.com), but the sample requires bash 3.2 minimum to run.
 See the Windows special setup instructions for more details.

 ## Setup/Usage Instructions